danbev/learning-nodejs/README.md

 `-rc` specifies the file that will be generated.

 'src/node_win32_perfctr_provider.cc' includes `node_perfctr_provider.h`

-Node uses a manifest based provider which is defined in src/res/node_etw_provider.man, so this is what will write events to an ETW session.
+Notice this this is much like the ETW and manifest based.
+Lets look at the manifest.
+Instead of containing events this file contains counters.
+The MSG00001.BIN file is a binary resource file for each language you specify (only one in our case).

 But when is the actual .res file created?

-Applications and DLLs use an instrumentation manifest to identify their instrumentation providers and the events that the providers write

 ### CTRPP
 The CTRPP tool is a pre-processor that parses and validates your counters manifest.
 The tool also generates code that you use to provide your counter data.